 Seeing people come to life is one of my biggest passions.
 I love seeing people question things, dig deeper, and find love, connection, and meaning.
-Discovering adventure in life keeps me filled with hope.
+After my recovery from heroin addiction, it is the discovery of adventure in life that keeps me filled with hope.
 There’s adventure and purpose in every day, whether I’m up on the slopes snowboarding, or working my job at Red Robin (a restaurant).
 Because there’s opportunity for connection, for authenticity, for meaning everywhere.

 I didn’t know that living from a place of authentic connection and joy was possible when I was in addiction.
 I carried a lot pain from my past, and guilt and shame from how others close to me had lost their life taking part in stuff I was doing.

 As a kid, I loved sports and played baseball, football, and soccer.
 My dad worked at a local ski hill, so I grew up on the slopes.
 I pushed myself to be the best in everything, so I also got honors and did well in school.
 Even though I was well-known, and well-liked, throughout my school, I also felt awkward, and alone.
 I was very friendly, and hung out with everyone — jocks, nerds, stoner kids.
 But I didn’t have a close circle, and I always was looking for more connection.
-I was codependent; I always had to have a friend to do something with.
-I wanted deeper connection but didn’t know how to find it.
+I was codependent, I always had to have a friend to do something with.
+Although I wanted deeper connection, I didn’t know how to find it.

 Even though I hated drugs because of what they had done to my extended family members, when I was 10 or 11, I began to experiment with substances.
 I have close family members who have struggled with addiction, and some of the pain of seeing them struggle may have influenced my desire to feel better.
 Things accelerated when I was 14.
 I tried to help a friend who was addicted to cocaine, but I ended up just starting to use myself.